-The status quo has been determined to be overly onerous for dryland farming75 and as a result, the CRC and the Hurunui Waiau community have not implemented the framework as it relates to dryland farms76.
-Plan Change 1 proposes a more equitable framework for dryland farmers that is commensurate with the degree of environmental risk posed by dryland farming in the Hurunui Waiaua zone.
+The status quo has been determined to be overly onerous for dryland farming and as a result, the CRC and the Hurunui Waiau Uwha community have not implemented the framework as it relates to dryland farms.
+Plan Change 1 proposes a more equitable framework for dryland farmers that is commensurate with the degree of environmental risk posed by dryland farming in the Hurunui Waiau zone.

-Plan Change 1, in conjunction with the nitrogen offset agreement anticipated to be reached with irrigators, will have the result of at least maintaining water quality within limits set for the attainment of the plan objectives, and at best, improving water quality in the Hurunui river.
-To that end, Plan Change 1 will be as effective as the status quo at achieving the objectives of the Plan
+Plan Change 1, in conjunction with the nitrogen offset provided by Amuri Irrigation Company, will have the result of at least maintaining water quality within limits set for the attainment of the plan objectives, and at best, improving water quality in the Hurunui river.
+To that end, Plan Change 1 will be as effective as the status quo at achieving the objectives of the Plan.